Common Causes of Industrial Gearbox Failure

 In a gearbox, the gears should mesh perfectly; however, it can lead to stress on the teeth when misaligned.
 It’s critical to the health of your machinery to check the alignment of the gears regularly.
 Add this to the regular preventative maintenance performed on your machines.

 When gears are misaligned, the gear teeth can wear and weaken more rapidly than expected and cause lasting damage.

 When pushing gearboxes to do more than they should, failure is imminent.
 This is common when companies force conveyors to run faster or have heavier loads than recommended.

 It is vital to use your machines only for their intended purposes and recognize and respect their limits.
 When pushing limitations, damage occurs, and failure results.

 While other things could potentially cause this, these are the most common causes of industrial gearbox failure.
-Contact us today for more information from a dedicated gearbox repair company.
+Contact us at Illinois Electric Works today for more information from a dedicated gearbox repair company.